aarondls/motor-position-control/README.md

 ![Datasheet P6](https://raw.githubusercontent.com/aarondls/motor-position-control/main/Images/datasheet_p6.png)

-For this guide, we would be using SPI to interface with the ODrive.
-This allows us to avoid having to calibrate everytime the ODrive and encoder starts up.
+For this guide, we would be using ABI to interface with the ODrive.
+We would also use the Z index signal to avoid having to calibrate everytime the ODrive starts up.

 For a single device application, we have the option for a 4-wire mode, which requires the MOSI, MISO, SCK, and CSn pins.
 This section of the AS5x47y Interfaces document sums it all up:

 ![Interface_document_2.2](https://raw.githubusercontent.com/aarondls/motor-position-control/main/Images/Interfaces_2.2.png)

-On the ODrive board, there are pins marked SCK, MISO, MOSI, 5V, and GND.
-MISO, MOSI, and 5V (or 3.3, depending on what voltage was selected earlier) goes to the corresponding pins of the same name on the AS5047 board.
-SCK goes to CLK (for those wondering, SCK stands for Serial CLocK).
+On the ODrive board, there are pins marked A, B, Z, 5V, and GND for each motor.
+Since we are using motor 0, we use the pins close to M0.
+A, B, GND, and 5V (or 3.3, depending on what voltage was selected earlier) all go to the corresponding pins of the same name on the AS5047 board.
+The Z pin then goes to the I (index) pin of the AS5047 board.

 We can choose any GPIO pin to connect to CSn, but keep in mind that pins 1 and 2 are usually used by UART.
 I went with pin 4.

-The connections for SPI, from ODrive -> encoder, are therefore:
+The connections for ABI with index signal, from ODrive -> encoder, are therefore:

-    SCK    -->  CLK
+    A      -->  A
-    MISO   -->  MISO
+    B      -->  B
-    MOSI   -->  MOSI
+    Z      -->  I
     5V     -->  5V
     GND    -->  GND
     GPIO 4 -->  CSn